 - 1 January, for courses beginning between 1 January and 31 March

 - 1 April, for courses beginning between 1 April and 30 June

 - 1 July, for courses beginning between 1 July and 31 July.

-You'll need to submit an application for every year of study.
-You won't be able to receive Student Finance funding if you already hold a qualification of equal level or higher to the one you're studying for - contact your individual institution for guidance on any other funding you may be entitled to.
+You'll need to apply for every year of study.
+You won't be able to receive Student Finance funding if you already hold a qualification of equal level or higher to the one you're studying for.
+Contact your individual institution for guidance on any other funding you may be entitled to.

 Find out more about postgraduate loans in Northern Ireland.